 "How are you with high volume and a stressful environment?" - American Home Mortgage Servicing, Inc. Litigation Paralegal Candidate (Dallas, TX)

 "Describe your knowledge of the bankruptcy process." - Allmand Law Firm Paralegal Candidate (Dallas, TX)

 "If you discovered a mental patient was in the hospital and put there due to a mistake in a legal proceeding, would you recommend to an attorney that he/she be removed even if it was not in the best interest of the patient?" - Ohio Legal Rights Service Paralegal Candidate (Columbus, OH)

 What is the Job Like?

 Simply put, paralegals handle the grunt work for lawyers.
-The upside is freedom from personal liability.
-The presiding attorneys take credit and responsibility for all of the documents that come out of a legal practice.
-Proving themselves through their work, paralegals gain more autonomy and responsibilities at these firms.
-The workload can fluctuate drastically from week to week and practice to practice.
+The upside is freedom from personal liability; the presiding attorneys take credit and responsibility for all the documents that come out of a legal practice.
+By proving themselves through their work, paralegals can gain more autonomy and responsibilities at their firms.
+The workload can fluctuate drastically from week to week and practice to practice, but most in the field work full time.
 The same applies to the stress level paralegals experience.
 Large law practices offer greater advancement opportunities.